Stackclash/5e-vault/5. Mechanics/Bestiary/Undead/Lich.md

 ## Soul Sacrifices

 A lich must periodically feed souls to its phylactery to sustain the magic preserving its body and consciousness.
-It does this using the [[Imprisonment|imprisonment]] spell.
+It does this using the [[5.
+Mechanics\Spells\Imprisonment.md|imprisonment]] spell.
 Instead of choosing one of the normal options of the spell, the lich uses the spell to magically trap the target's body and soul inside its phylactery.
 The phylactery must be on the same plane as the lich for the spell to work.
-A lich's phylactery can hold only one creature at a time, and a [[Dispel Magic|dispel magic]] cast as a 9th-level spell upon the phylactery releases any creature imprisoned within it.
+A lich's phylactery can hold only one creature at a time, and a [[5.
+Mechanics\Spells\Dispel Magic.md|dispel magic]] cast as a 9th-level spell upon the phylactery releases any creature imprisoned within it.
 A creature imprisoned in the phylactery for 24 hours is consumed and destroyed utterly, whereupon nothing short of divine intervention can restore it to life.

 A lich that fails or forgets to maintain its body with sacrificed souls begins to physically fall apart, and might eventually become a demilich.